CSEANZ/WindowsContainers/README.md

 ### Push the image to the private registry

 Pushing images is easy.
 You're logged in already, you just need to tag the image correctly to push it to the registry.
 It's based on convention of "reponame/containername".
-In this case it woudl be "someregistry.azurecr.io/classicaspiis".
+In this case it would be "someregistry.azurecr.io/classicaspiis".
 You can also put a version number on that so you can deploy newer versions with the same name e.g. "someregistry.azurecr.io/classicaspiis:1".

 You do not have to rebuild the container to "tag" it with a new name.